kapilmogre1998/Infinit-scroll/README.md

 Infinite scroll is a web design technique where, as the user scrolls down a page, more content added automatically

 ## Feature:
-1. Debouncing
+1. Debouncing in searc bar.
-2. Infinite Scroll
+2. Infinite Scroll.

 ## Technology used are
 1. HTML